bogaudio/BogaudioModules/README-prerelease.md

 #### <a name="matrix44cvm"></a> MX44CVM

 An expander for MATRIX44, adding CVs and mutes for each point in the mix matrix.
 The CVs are bipolar (+/-5v), and each is attenuverted by its corresponding knob when in use.
 The mute buttons will mute the corresponding mix point, overriding the knob and CV.
-As <a href="mix8">MIX8</a> and others, the mute buttons can be right-clicked to solo that mix point -- all others will be muted.
+As on <a href="mix8">MIX8</a> and others, the mute buttons can be right-clicked to solo that mix point -- all others will be muted.
 A subsequent click on a soloed button restores the previous state, and other muted buttons retake effect.

 MX44CVM must be positioned to the right of, and adjacent to, the MATRIX44 module it will expand.
 See <a href="#expanders">notes on expanders</a>.

 #### <a name="matrix88"></a> MATRIX88

 An 8x8 version of MATRIX44.
+It is expanable with <a href="matrix88cv">MX88CV</a> and <a href="matrix88m">MX88M</a>.

 _Polyphony:_ <a href="#polyphony">Polyphonic</a>, with polyphonic channels defined by the first/topmost input.

+#### <a name="matrix88cv"></a> MX88CV

+An expander for MATRIX88, adding CVs for each point in the mix matrix.
+The CVs are bipolar (+/-5v), and each is attenuverted by its corresponding knob when in use.

+MX88CV must be positioned to the right of, and adjacent to, the MATRIX88 module it will expand, or a MX88M module that is itself expanding a MATRIX88.
+See <a href="#expanders">notes on expanders</a>.

+#### <a name="matrix88cvm"></a> MX88CVM

+An expander for MATRIX88, adding mutes for each point in the mix matrix.
+The mute buttons will mute the corresponding mix point, overriding the knob (and CV if a MX88CV is in use).
+As on <a href="mix8">MIX8</a> and others, the mute buttons can be right-clicked to solo that mix point -- all others will be muted.
+A subsequent click on a soloed button restores the previous state, and other muted buttons retake effect.

+MX88M must be positioned to the right of, and adjacent to, the MATRIX88 module it will expand, or a MX88CV module that is itself expanding a MATRIX88.
+See <a href="#expanders">notes on expanders</a>.

 #### <a name="switch81"></a> SWITCH81